Unobtainiumrock/generalized-liner-models-learning-app/GLM_NOTES.md

 ## A 3-step process for Designing a Link Function

-The goal is to constructe a function $g(\eta)$ that takes the natural domain of $\mu$ and maps it to $(-\infty, \infty)$, while also being monotonic and differentiable.*
+The goal is to construct a function $g(\eta)$ that takes the natural domain of $\mu$ and maps it to $(-\infty, \infty)$, while also being monotonic and differentiable.*

 1. **Identify the Domain of the Mean ($\mu$)**

-First, we must determine the possible range of values for the expectd value of the response variable.
+First, we must determine the possible range of values for the expected value of the response variable.
 This is dictated by its probability distribution.

 For example: